Get the Lowdown on the Best Camping Spots In Colorado

-You can enjoy mountain biking or hike along the 486-mile Colorado Trail, which runs right alongside the campground, and there’s some excellent fishing to be had in the North Fork Reservoir.
+You can enjoy mountain biking or hiking along the 486-mile Colorado Trail, which runs right alongside the campground, and there’s some excellent fishing to be had in the North Fork Reservoir.

 Charges are $20 per site for overnight camping for two vehicles, plus a further $6 for a third vehicle.
 Day camping is charged at a rate of $7.

-The views of the nearby mountain peaks that you’ll enjoy from every site are breath-taking, and the area is a Mecca for wildlife spotting too.
+The views of the nearby mountain peaks that you’ll enjoy from every site are breathtaking, and the area is a Mecca for wildlife spotting too.
 Here, you can see elk, mountain lions, moose, black bears, and long-horned sheep.
-For those who crave total peace, quiet, and seclusion, the campgrounds is open year-round, and a trip here during the winter months is truly magical.
+For those who crave total peace, quiet, and seclusion, the campgrounds are open year-round, and a trip here during the winter months is truly magical.